top of page

-Top requirements for a litter box: Size, Height and Easy to Clean
+My Top Considerations for a litter box: Size, Height and Easy to Clean

 For reference, I am a Feline Behavior & Feeding Coach living in a 2 bedroom NYC apartment with my husband, teenage son and 5 rescue cats.
 In my line of work, I see a lot of house soiling cases, many resulting from unattractive litter box setups.
-My goal is to provide litter boxes that we can tolerate in our small home, but also keep the cats happy.
+For my own home, my goal is to provide litter boxes that we can tolerate in our apartment, but also keep the cats happy.
 Some compromise is required.

 What is an appropriate size for a litter box?